Praqma/LearnKubernetes/henrik/nodeport-loadbalancer/README.md

 ```

 Now go to http://localhost/balancer-manager and you can see the nodes and loadbalancer status.
-I you have more services/Deployments, you can run the script again, and it will add it to Apache.
+If you have more services/Deployments, you can run the script again, and it will add it to Apache.

 ![ApacheLoadbalancerManager](images/apache-loadbalancer.png)